 Prevention of Family Violence Minister Jacquie Petrusma said victim-survivors would walk through the front door to be initially greeted by a counselling service that would listen and assess what that person wants and needs.

-Ms Petrusma said safety plans, government support applications and any other relevant services, such as legal or child safety services, can be managed under the one roof.
+Ms Petrusma said safety plans, government support applications and any other relevant services, such as legal or child safety services, could be managed under one roof.

 "If they feel ready to report, because they have built up a relationship with their counsellor, they can then report to the specialist police officer who is trained in victim-centric investigative techniques."